A geometric model of an arbitrary differentially closed field of characteristic zero: Introduction

-The aims of this article are: to give a universal model of an arbitrary ordinary differentially closed field of characteristic zero (Theorem \ref{maindifferclosed1} with the use of the axiom of choice and Theorem \ref{maintwr2} without that axiom); to construct a differentially closed universal differential extension of an ordinary differential field (Theorem \ref{diffclosedextension}); and to construct an Archimedean ordinary ordered differentially closed field (Theorem \ref{maindifferclosed1real}).
-To this end we present a construction, in terms of Nash functions, of all algebraically closed fields of characteristic zero, i.e., the algebraic closures of the rational function field $k=\eq(\La_\Deltaa)$ in the system of independent variables $\La_\Deltaa=(\La_t:t\in\Deltaa)$, $\Deltaa\ne\emptyset$, with coefficients in $\eq$ (see \cite{Sppjm}).
-This suffices to achieve our purpose, because any ordinary differentially closed field $K$ of characteristic zero is differentially isomorphic to the algebraic closure of some field $\eq(\La_\Deltaa)$ (Corollary \ref{charactdiffclosedfield}).
-If $\Deltaa=\emptyset$ then $\eq(\La_\Deltaa)=\eq$ and so the differential closure of $\eq(\La_\Deltaa)$ is contained in the algebraic closure of $\eq(\La_\en)$, i.e., one can take $T=\en$ (Proposition \ref{differentiallyclosedtranscendence}).
-We assume the Kuratowski-Zorn Lemma, so the set $\Deltaa$ can be well-ordered, provided $\Deltaa\ne\emptyset$.
+The aims of this article are: to give {models of ordinary differentially closed fields} of characteristic zero {(Theorems \ref{charactdiffclosedfield} and \ref{maindifferclosed1})}; to construct {a universal extension} of an ordinary differential field (Theorem \ref{coruniversal}); and to construct an Archimedean ordinary ordered differentially closed field (Theorem \ref{maindifferclosed1real}).
+To this end we present a construction, in terms of Nash functions, of all algebraically closed fields of characteristic zero, i.e., the algebraic {closure} of the rational function field $k=\eq(\La_T)$ in the system of independent variables $\La_T=(\La_t:t\in T)$, $T\ne\emptyset$, with coefficients in $\eq$ (see \cite{Sppjm}). { It suffices to consider such fields}, because any ordinary differentially closed field $K$ of characteristic zero is differentially isomorphic to the algebraic closure of some field $\eq(\La_T)$ (Theorem \ref{charactdiffclosedfield}).
+If $T=\emptyset$ then $\eq(\La_T)=\eq$ and so the differential closure of $\eq(\La_T)$ is contained in the algebraic closure of $\eq(\La_\en)$, i.e., one can take $T=\en$ (Proposition \ref{differentiallyclosedtranscendence}).
+We assume the Kuratowski-Zorn Lemma {(and indirectly the axiom of choice, see \cite{KuratowskiMostowski})}, so the set $T$ can be well-ordered if $T\ne\emptyset$.

-The construction of any differentially closed field will be based on the construction of some family $\varOmega$ of semialgebraic subsets of $\cc^T$, called a $c$-filter (see Section~\ref{preliminaries}) and the rings $\mathcal{N}(U)$ of complex Nash functions on sets $U\in\varOmega$.
-The sets of the family $\varOmega$ will be open, connected and simply connected.
-One can assume that they are dense in $\cc^T$.
+The construction of any differentially closed field will be based on the construction of some family $\varOmega$ of open connected semialgebraic subsets of $\cc^T$, called a $c$-filter (see Section~\ref{preliminaries}) and the rings $\mathcal{N}(U)$ of complex Nash functions on sets $U\in\varOmega$.
 The algebraic closure of $\eq(\La_t:t\in T)$ will be constructed as the set of equivalence classes of the following relation in $\bigcup_{U\in \varOmega}\mathcal{N}(U)$: